Suno Viral Short-Form Song Prompts for TikTok and Reels

 Per-platform tuning

-• TikTok: front-load chorus, 60–90 sec, one catchy 4-bar moment
+• TikTok: front-load the chorus, 60–90 sec, one catchy 4-bar moment that survives a 15-second trim.

 Common mistakes

-• Standard verse-first structure → audience scrolls past in 3 seconds
+• Standard verse-first structure → audience scrolls past in 3 seconds.

-• Trying to fit a full radio-length song into a short-video clip
+• Trying to fit a full radio-length song into a short-video clip.

-• Forgetting “Make the chorus extremely catchy.
-Repetition is allowed.” at the end
+• Forgetting Make the chorus extremely catchy.
+Repetition is allowed. at the end.

 How to iterate on a Suno short-form song

-1. Generate 4 candidates with the prompt
+1. Generate 2–4 candidates with the prompt (each run yields 2 takes).

-2. Listen only to the first 8 seconds of each
+2. Listen to only the first 8 seconds of each.

 FAQ

 Q: How do I get loop-friendly endings?
 A: Add loop-friendly ending or ending sustains last chord, suitable for looping to your prompt.
+For a hard loop, trim the exported file at a bar line in your editor.

 Tags: #Suno #Music #Viral #Short video #TikTok #Prompt